Dynamoid/dynamoid/README.md

   when referring to them.
 Isn't thread safe.
 Default is `false`.
   `Use Dynamoid::Middleware::IdentityMap` to clear identity map for each HTTP request
 * `timestamps` - by default Dynamoid sets `created_at` and `updated_at`
-  fields for model creation and updating.
+  fields at model creation and updating.
 You can disable this behavior by setting `false` value
 * `sync_retry_max_times` - when Dynamoid creates or deletes table
   synchronously it checks for completion specified times.
 Default is 60